andresteingress/andresteingress.github.io/_posts/2014-07-22-spock-junit-rules.md

 As it is in the nature of file uploads, the Spock specification needs to create quite a few temporary files and folders.

 One option I've seen quite a few times is to either use `File#createTemp` or use JDK 7's `Files#createTempDirectory/Files#createTempFile` methods.
-Both have the disadvantage that cleanup must be done manually and code has to be added.
+Both have the disadvantage of the intial setup and cleanup, which results in helper code that is added to the test and distracts from the real test code.

 ### JUnit Rules